Keith Barry: Career

 Barry's television career began with a series entitled Close Encounters with Keith Barry, which ran from 2003–2005.
 The show originally aired in Europe and has since aired in 28 countries worldwide.

 In 2004, Barry starred in his own MTV television special entitled Brainwashed.
 2005 ended with his TV show Keith Barry Live With Friends which featured various celebrities such as magician Billy McComb, Jim Corr of The Corrs, and The Conway Sisters.

 Barry's success throughout Europe coupled with his MTV special led to a four-year multi-special deal with CBS.
 His first special with CBS debuted on 12 May 2006 and was entitled Keith Barry: Extraordinary.
 The special later aired on New Year's Eve 2006 on The CW and on New Year's Day 2007 on TV3 in New Zealand and the Arena channel in Australia.

-Following a successful Irish tour along with a week in Dublin's Vicar Street, Barry and his longtime manager Eamonn Maguire were badly injured in a car crash on the Belfast to Newry road on 1 March 2007.
-Barry suffered severe trauma to his left leg but astonishingly returned to the stage later the same year at Vicar Street.
+Following an Irish tour along with a week in Dublin's Vicar Street, Barry and his longtime manager Eamonn Maguire were badly injured in a car crash on the Belfast to Newry road on 1 March 2007.
+Barry suffered severe trauma to his left leg but returned to the stage later the same year at Vicar Street.